MRI Cost Without Insurance in 2026: Complete Price Guide & How to Save

 MRI scans are powerful imaging tests that give clinicians an inside look at bodily tissues and structures to accurately diagnose and treat health conditions.
 Like any other medical service, MRIs come with a price.
 Insurance often covers the cost at least partially – but this isn’t always the case, and not everyone has insurance.
-So, how much does an MRI cost without insurance, and what can you expect from your scan?
+So, how much does an MRI cost without insurance in 2026, and what can you expect from your scan?

 Note: This article is meant simply for educational purposes.
 It should not act as a substitute for advice from a medical professional.
 Contact Craft Body Scan to speak with a medical professional or to learn more about body scans.